What are Ice Bath Benefits?

-From footballers to runners, the ice bath has become one of the most frequently used forms of recovery used by athletes today.
+Ice bath benefits footballers to runners.
+It has become one of the most frequently used forms of recovery used by athletes today.

 We have all seen the pictures of rugby players jumping into ice baths after a match.